Anti-Raid/luau-docgen/README.md

 4. Moonwave is based mostly on comments, while luau-docgen is based on Luau type definitions (and minimal use of 'doc comments' where Luau type definitions are not enough)

 5. luau-docgen has an emphasized use case on embedding a Luau API into a bigger documentation (for example, luau-docgen generates a second lower-level 'markdown IR' allowing for the formatter code to be quickly and easily adjusted when switching between markdown doc providers like mdbook and mkdocs) while moonwave is a full documentation site generator that is harder to directly embed in a mdbook/mkdocs site.

+Basically, if your project:

+- is written in Luau
+- is part of a bigger project that contains its own established documentation
+- uses standard Luau type definitions for typings

+then luau-docgen might be a good fit for you.